pharaohmak/alchemy-code-workshop/README.md

 ## Feedback

-If you have any feedback, please reach out to us at connect@sleepingpharaoh.com
+If you have any feedback, please reach out to me at connect@sleepingpharaoh.com

 ## Support